alichtman/days_until/README.md

     end: "2019-12-20"
 ```

+The top level keys (`event1` in this example) don't matter as long as they're unique.
+I tend to use `event{N}`, but anything will work.

-`event` is a string name for the event.
+- `event` is a string name for the event.
-`start` is the date on from which you'd like progress to be tracked.
+- `start` is the date on from which you'd like progress to be tracked.
-`end` is the date of the event.
+- `end` is the date of the event.

 All dates should be in `YYYY-MM-DD` format.